I started incorporating plyometric exercises for speed into my training when recovering from my hamstring injury.

 b) Jump straight up into the air while reversing the position of the legs and landing with your feet in the opposite position.
 Lower down your body into a lunge and repeat the movement.

 The frog jump move targets your glutes, hamstrings, and quadriceps, all of which are important muscles for runners, says Arora.

 How to do:

-a) Begin by standing with feet about hip-width apart and bend down into a squat position.
+a) Starting position: stand with feet about hip-width apart and bend down into a squat position.

 b) From there, jump forward into the air like a frog, landing with both feet in front of where you started.

 c) As soon as you land, immediately go back into the squat position.

 Another one that strengthens all muscle groups and gives your body power and increases the speed of communication between the brain and muscles.
 (This is more advanced.
 You can also do a pogo jump which is bounding straight into the air from a standing position or jump rope, aiming for 100 rotations).